 - Once the app is installed, you can start playing

 If you’re not a fan of native betting apps or you don’t have an Android device, feel free to use Swopstakes web-based app.
 Just enter their site via a mobile browser and start playing.
 Since the iOS app still isn’t available, I use Swopstakes’ mobile website all the time.
 It has the same features as the desktop site, so you won’t miss out on anything even when playing on the go.

-Swopstakes offers a slim selection of payment options.
+Swopstakes offers a slim selection of betting payment options.
 You can only deposit via credit/debit cards or bank EFT.
-The selection like this won’t satisfy almost any punter, so I hope they’ll introduce more methods in the future.
-Adding POLi, BPAY, or at least one e-wallet would make Swopstakes a whole lot better.
-Since their betting platform is still a work in progress, it’s safe to say that Swopstakes will likely improve in the payments department as well.
+A selection like this won’t satisfy almost any punter, so I hope they’ll introduce more methods in the future.
+Adding POLi, BPAY, or at least one e-wallet such as PayPal would make Swopstakes a whole lot better.

 The only withdrawal method available at the moment is bank EFT.
 Note that every deposit has to be turned over at least once before requesting a withdrawal.
 Also don’t forget to verify your account, because they won’t let you withdraw otherwise.
 This is all due to Australia’s gambling regulations.
-Once the request is processed, the money should be in your account within 3 working days, which is in line with the industry standards.
+Once the request is processed, the money should be in your account within 3 working days, which is a bit above industry standards.

 - Deposit Methods: Credit/Debit Cards and Bank EFT

 I checked all the security features as soon as I registered an account.
 From what I could find, everything seems to be top-notch!
 They hold a license issued by Australia’s Northern Territory Government, which is by far the most important thing to look for when determining whether the bookmaker is reliable or not.
 On top of that, Swopstakes also has plenty off other security features in place, including the 2048-bit encryption.
 This all tells me that Swopstakes is a trustworthy betting operator.